ArtPro: Self-Supervised Articulated Object Reconstruction with Adaptive Integration of Mobility Proposals: Acknowledgement

 }

 \maketitlesupplementary

 In this supplementary material, we first present the loss term formulations of Gaussian primitive optimization in Section~\ref{appendix:gs_opt}.
 Then, we present more two-part comparisons in Section~\ref{appendix:more_paris}.
 In Section~\ref{appendix:more_multi} and Section~\ref{appendix:init_motion}, we provide more multi-part visualization and full initialization of our method on multi-part dataset.
+In Section~\ref{appendix:add_ab} and Section~\ref{appendix:computation}, we report additional ablation studies and computational costs.
 Finally, in Section~\ref{appendix:fail_case}, we report the failure cases of our method.